andrewlu000/personal_website/content/music/_index.md

 {{< details "Mount Kimbie - Carbonated" >}}
 {{< spotify type="track" id="5d3qZ4xZv0inQK292Mmnhh" height="100px" width="100%" >}}
-_A beautiful tune, minimalistic tune crafted by the legends of Mount Kimbie.
+_A beautiful, minimalistic tune crafted by the legends of Mount Kimbie.
 The auditory manifestation of a cool, misty, quiet morning at 4 a.m. - a long night of partying and clubbing still throbbing in your veins as you stumble back home in a gleeful stupor._
 {{< youtube "GRVwtSmgKP8" >}}
 {{< /details >}}